Erik Grönwall: Skid Row

 In March 2022, Grönwall announced that he would be joining American heavy metal band Skid Row as their new vocalist, replacing ZP Theart.

 Grönwall, known for his powerful voice, faced health problems, including a diagnosis of acute lymphoblastic leukemia in March 2021.
-However, during his time with the band, he contributed to the album The Gang's All Here, released in October 2022, marking Skid Row's return to the studio after sixteen years.
+However, during his time with the band, he contributed to the album The Gang's All Here, released in October 2022, marking Skid Row's first studio album in sixteen years.
 He also toured with the band until the final show on March 22, 2024, at the EPIC Event Center in Green Bay, Wisconsin, USA.
 After that, he prioritized his recovery, leading to his departure from Skid Row.

 In 2025, Grönwall joined German guitarist Michael Schenker for the European tour celebrating Schenker's years with British rock band UFO.